The Southeast Asian country,Philippines, is one of the most popular destinations for travelers all around the world to escape to.

 This active volcano in Legazpi, Albay of Bicol region has one of the world’s most perfect cones because of its symmetric shape.
 Even from afar, you can already catch a glimpse of its breathtaking beauty, making it one of the top tourist spots you can’t miss in Legazpi.

-Perched in the highlands of South Cotabato, the municipality of Lake Sebu is a living testament of how heritage and nature can attract travelers in search for tranquility and adventure.
+Perched in the highlands of South Cotabato, the municipality of Lake Sebu is a living testament of how heritage and nature can attract travelers in search of tranquility and adventure.

 It is an ideal destination for both laidback and thrill-seeking travelers.
-You'll explore lotus-flowers adorned lake cruises, bird watching sanctuaries, and enjoy activities like spelunking and ziplining.
+You'll explore lotus-flowers adorned lakes, bird watching sanctuaries, and enjoy activities like spelunking and ziplining.

 Enchanted River in Hinatuan Province, Surigao del Sur is as mysterious as its name.
 Its stunning shade of blue, apart from its crystal clear waters, will urge you to take a dip.